Replace classic Common Data Service workflows with flows

 This table summarizes a comparison between Power Automate and classic workflows capabilities.

-We are continuously adding new capabilities to Power Automate so that it's at par and even better than classic workflow capabilities.
+We are continuously adding new capabilities to Power Automate.
 We'll update information in this table as Power Automate gains capabilities; check back often!
-For information about upcoming flow capabilities that will help you replace classic workflow with flow, see What's new and planned for Power Automate in the April 2019 Release Notes!
+For information about upcoming capabilities that will help you replace classic background workflows with flows, see What's new and planned for Power Automate.

 |Capability||Power Automate||Classic Workflow|